Gourav-334/durden-ec/README.md

 ## 1. Introduction

 Greetings readers!
-I am **Gourav**, and started ***Maltose*** as an open-source project with aim of creating an assembler that has very intuitive syntax for assembly programmers, currently limited to **x86 processors** (upto **64-bit** architectures).
-I know it is not going to be made immediately or easily, which resonates with most of the good engineering pieces.
-Also I don't know how much useful viewers will find it or how many people will come to know about it, but I am really excited for getting this project done in right way.
+I am **Gourav**, and started ***DEC*** (formly **Maltose**) as an open-source project with aim of creating an assembler having intuitive syntax for assembly programmers, now with plan to scale it as complete **source-to-memory** toolchain.
+Current focus is limited to **x86 processors**.
+I know it is not going to be made immediately or easily, which resonates with most of the quality engineering pieces.
 I have tried to keep the documents as descriptive & clear as possible.
 Still for any doubt, you can reach me out through the links given in the **6th** section.

 All directories on this repositary have their own `README` file in `README ({path-to-dir}).md` format.
 This primarily explains the role of files & directories in that particular directory, which can help readers navigate easily through their desired focus area.
 While for parent/root directory, the information of its files & directories are mentioned in next section (**section 2**).